Everything you need to know about ‘Halo Infinite’s Winter Contingency event

 Oh, the weather outside is contingent.

-Halo Infinite multiplayer has another big event happening soon, and this one is holiday-themed.
-Have you heard the hype about a supposed Winter Contingency celebration?
+Halo Infinite multiplayer has another big event happening now, and this one is holiday-themed.
+Have you heard the hype about the Winter Contingency celebration?
 Want to know when it starts and what free skins you might be able to unlock?
-We’ve got all the important dates, start times, and leaks necessary to get Spartans in the festive spirit.
+We’ve got all the important dates, start times, rewards, and challenges necessary to get Spartans in the festive spirit.

 What are the Halo Infinite Winter Contingency dates?

-A graphic from Infinite Leaks suggests Winter Contingency will feature a 10-tier battle pass with a reward earned at each rank.
-Here’s the latest list of leaked rewards as of December 15.
+Winter Contingency features a 10-tier battle pass with a reward earned at each rank.
+Here’s the latest list of leaked rewards unearthed on December 15.
+The graphic is accurate, and you can read the official reward names below.

 You can get a better look at some of the designs by checking out the graphic above.